HackathonHackers/code-of-conduct/README.md

 Hackathon Hackers is an online space for hackers across the globe to connect and spread the hackathon spirit.
 Members are aged from middle school to retirement, span across most gender identities and races, and hail from six of the seven continents.
 They’re united by the common love of creating amazing things with technology, usually over the course of a weekend at some college's hackathon.
 If this sounds like you, come join us!

+If you're just getting your feet wet in HH, consider introducing yourself in [HH Welcome](http://hh.gd/welcome). :grin:

+#### Bird's-eye View

-Hackathon Hackers is composed of a number of loosely-connected ecosystem of Facebook Groups.
+Hackathon Hackers is composed of a loosely-connected ecosystem of Facebook Groups.
 The [main group of Hackathon Hackers](http://hh.gd) is the largest and most active.
 It's a catch-all for discussions about anything related to hackathons, however indirectly.
 Think of it like `#general` on Slack.

 There are over 50 subgroups of Hackathon Hackers.
 Each is a topic-based subcommunity focusing on specific technologies, regions, or events.
 Each is managed by an independent team of volunteer moderators and must abide by this code of conduct.
 The list of official subgroups is located in the sidebar of the main group.
 You can recognize them by the `HH` prefix in the group's name.